mitraarjun02/Chatbots-using-flask/README.md

 # Chatbots-using-flask
-Developed AI-based Chatbots to answer FAQs on various domains such as banking, cricket.
+Developed AI-based Chatbots to answer FAQs on various domains such as banking, cricket, hospitals.
 Implemented Natural Language Processing (NLP) techniques to understand and interpret user queries effectively.